 Developing a Vision Zero Action Plan (VZAP) is an important early step towards establishing a commitment to transportation safety in a community.
 However, implementing the Vision Zero Action Plan is the harder step and is critically important to bring about change.
-The city of McAllen is committed to the implementation of the Vision Zero Action Plan and the monitoring and evaluation of the plan's progress.
+The City of McAllen is committed to the implementation of the Vision Zero Action Plan and the monitoring and evaluation of the plan's progress.

-The table below list suggested questions to be asked for annual reporting on progress toward the City of McAllen's Vision Zero Action Plan goals.
+Table 9, below, lists suggested questions to be asked for annual reporting on progress toward the City of McAllen's Vision Zero Action Plan goals.

-Table 8: Suggested Annual Reporting on Progress Toward The City of McAllen's Vision Zero Action Plan Goals
+Table 9: Suggested Annual Reporting on Progress Toward The City of McAllen's Vision Zero Action Plan Goals